LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/002_analysis.md

 In response, Bismarck moved Prussian troops into Holstein, escalating tensions.
 Austria, in turn, mobilized the forces of the German Confederation against Prussia, igniting the Austro-Prussian War and fracturing the Confederation itself.

+Various states, religious factions, cultural ideologies, and families aligned with either Austria or Prussia based on their interests and historical ties.
 Various German states aligned with Austria or Prussia based on historical, religious, and political factors.
 Predominantly Catholic states like Bavaria, Saxony, and Württemberg supported Austria, while Protestant states, including Mecklenburg and Hanover, sided with Prussia.
 Italy joined Prussia in the conflict, aiming to annex Austria-held Venetia.